ibmverse/verse-developer/tutorials/tutorials.md

   }

   ```
-If you are using Git, the diffs for the file `applications.json` before and after edit should show up as such:
+If you are using Git, the before and after diffs for the file `applications.json` should look like this:
 ![update applications json](img/2_update_applications.png)

 ### Reload the extension and Verse